-The NOI should also be made available locally, through sources such as a local or regional newspaper, as part of a project mailer to appropriate project area zip codes, and/or published online on the State of Alaska Online Public Notices website.
+The NOI should also be made available locally, through sources such as a local or regional newspaper, as part of a project mailer to appropriate project area zip codes, or published on the Alaska OPN website.

 For additional guidance on the content and format of an NOI, see the FHWA Technical Advisory T 6640.8A, Appendix B.